Social and Economic Development Policy (B.S.)/Master of Public Administration (M.P.A.)

 Develop your understanding of globalization while also gaining the tools to succeed in government, nonprofits, international organizations, and more.
 You’ll explore social, economic, and environmental policy issues and hone skills tied to management, finance, human resources, and policy analysis.

-Students completing the Bachelor of Science in Social and Economic Development Policy/Master of Public Policy and Administration accelerated master’s program will be strong candidates for a variety of occupations, including jobs in the following fields:
+Students completing the Bachelor of Science in Social and Economic Development Policy/Master of Public Administration accelerated master’s program will be strong candidates for a variety of occupations, including jobs in the following fields:

 - Local, state, or federal government